Shipping is taking 3-12 working days due to delays

 If you’re not exfoliating enough, you may find that your skin appears dull and lifeless, with built-up dead skin cells robbing your complexion of radiance.
 On the other end of the spectrum, over-exfoliating can leave skin red and uncomfortable.
-It disrupts the skin’s outer barrier, leaving it more exposed to pollution and other stressors, which can in turn lead to dehydration and breakouts.
+It disrupts the skin’s barrier, leaving it more exposed to pollution and other stressors, which can in turn lead to dehydrated skin and breakouts.

 If you think you’ve gone too far, strip your skincare routine back to the basics of cleanser, moisturiser and SPF.
 Consider this the cooling-off period, and only reintroduce exfoliation once your skin has calmed down.